China-backed buyout fund founder charged in U.S. insider trading case

 Canyon Bridge has been trying this year to attract investors from outside China.
 The indictment against its founder could represent a hurdle to these efforts.

 Another Canyon Bridge partner, Ray Bingham, has also faced problems.
-The tech veteran joined Canyon Bridge last year but had to leave the boards of several tech companies, including Oracle Corp ORCL.O, due to concerns about his involvement with a firm with links to the Chinese state.
+The tech veteran joined Canyon Bridge last year but had to leave the boards of several tech companies, including Oracle Corp, due to concerns about his involvement with a firm with links to the Chinese state.
 Bingham could not be reached for comment Monday.

-Reporting by Liana B. Baker in San Francisco; Editing by Christopher Cushing
+(Reporting by Liana B. Baker in San Francisco; Editing by Christopher Cushing)